nrkravikumar/Mulesoft-Fst/README.md

 # Day-14[04-08-2024]:
   - Different Scenario with error handlers in main flow and private flow
   - First Successfull with sample example on it

+# Day-15[05-08-2024]:
+  - Untill successful with sample example on it